awsmug/wp-devops/Readme.md

 ### Debugging

 To debug your script we implemented Xdebug to the PHP configuration.
-To get it running for your, just add your local IP to the php.ini file.
-This can be done in the 'conf/php' directory and replace the #DEBUG_REMOTE_IP# string with your IP.
-The default remote debugging port is 9000.
+To get it running for your project, just add your local IP to the php.ini file.
+This can be done in the 'conf/php' directory and replace the *#DEBUG_REMOTE_IP#* string with your local IP.
+The default remote debugging port is *9000*.

 ## System